 I paint in oils and my interests span all subjects: portraiture, landscapes and still life.
-My goal is a realist representation of what I see that is tinged with illusion.
+My goal is a realist representation, tinged with illusion.
 As an amateur cellist, the inspirations for my paintings are often grounded in music.

-Jacinta O'Brien is a Toronto-based aspiring realist artist working primarily in oils.
+Jacinta O'Brien is a Toronto-based artist working primarily in oils.
 Born in Cork, Ireland, she emigrated to Canada with her parents as a very young child.
 She received instruction in the classical 19th century realist traditions of drawing and painting from Graham Bibby at The Studio Academy in Toronto, and has continued her education by attending specialist workshops given by contemporary masters including Nick Alm, Costa Dvorezky, Teresa Oaxaca, Shane Wolf and Henry Yan.
 She exhibits her works jointly with James Joe under the banner of Atelier Imprimatura and a number of her paintings are in private collections.
-She is a member of the Federation of Canadian Artists, a licensed professional engineer, an amateur cellist, a designer and maker of clothing and shoes, and in 2016 attended the Academia Cremonensis to begin work on a violin.
+She belongs to the Federation of Canadian Artists, is a licensed professional engineer, an amateur cellist, a designer and maker of clothing and shoes, and in 2016 attended the Academia Cremonensis to begin work on a violin.